Plan-validate-execute pattern

 • HITL confirmation UX for the user-facing gate

-• Tenuo Warrants (where deployed) for the capability-token layer that constrains what the agent can request in the first place
+• Tenuo Warrants (where deployed) for the capability-token layer that constrains what the agent can request

 • AgentGateway for tool-call brokering